Aussie back at highs after US manufacturing hit – United States

 Key global risk events

-Table Key events
+Table Key weekly events

 All times are in ET